serenity-dojo/java-streams/tasks.md

 The unit tests you need to make pass are defined in [Module_2](src/test/java/streams/exercises/moneymanager/tasks/Module_2.java).

+## Module 3 - Finding transactions

+The unit tests you need to make pass are defined in [Module_4](src/test/java/streams/exercises/moneymanager/tasks/Module_3.java).

-## Module 3 - Grouping by counterparty
+## Module 4 - Grouping by counterparty
 The transactions we receive have both a description and a counterparty.
 The counterparty is the parson or company who is paying or being paid.
 In this module, you will group transactions by counterparty, to find the list of counterparties in a set of transactions.